‹ Back to blogs

 How do I know if I’m struggling with intrusive thoughts?

-Even though occasional intrusive thoughts are normal, certain types of thoughts are more likely to signal an underlying issue.
+Even though occasional intrusive thoughts are normal, certain types of thoughts are more likely to signal an underlying issue or mental health condition.
 If a particular thought feels very out of character for you, disturbs you, and hurts your quality of life, it could be a sign of a problem.
-Examples of these types of thoughts include worries about being contaminated by germs, acting inappropriately in social settings like work or church, or committing acts of violence.
+Examples of these types of thoughts include worries about being contaminated by germs, acting inappropriately in social settings like work or church, or violent thoughts.

 But what makes an intrusive thought a big problem isn’t the content of the thought, it’s how you react to it.
 People who struggle with intrusive thoughts can’t just delete these junk messages from their minds.
 Instead, they open them, pore over their contents, and sign up for more emails, even though they don’t like them.